guardian/riff-raff/magenta-lib/docs/magenta-lib/howto/make-deployable.md

 * Type:

-  The type of package.
+  The type of deployment.
 The various deployment types define what the deployable actions are for this package.
 For example the `jetty-webapp` type, we block the container, copy the files, restart the container, test the ports, test a set of urls and unblock.